merely-useful/py-rse/index.md

 	    ├── processed
 	    └── raw

-Which of the following set of commands would achieve this objective?
+Which of the following commands would achieve this objective?
 What would the other commands do?

 ```bash